NumberPiOso/medata-datosgov-etl/README.md

 ## Code structure
 📦data
-📦etl (Extraction, transformation and loading processes)
+📦etl (Extraction, transformation, loading and testing processes)
 📦science (Some demonstrations of what can be done with the data)
 📜.env (database environment variables)
 📜README.md (This file)